 Wrap Up

 Nurses face many challenges when it comes to healthcare.
 These challenges can make it hard for nurses to do their job.
-It also makes nurses quit their job or file a lawsuit.
+It also makes nurses quit their jobs or file a lawsuit.
 Hospitals are undoubtedly crowded spaces.
-While nurses are working, they have immense pressure on them to perform well.
-If they’re unable to function correctly, they’re answerable for their lack of commitment to the field.
+While nurses work, they have immense pressure to perform well.
+If they cannot function correctly, they’re answerable for their lack of commitment to the field.
 However, dedication is not the problem here.
 Nurses are overworked, harassed, and even exhausted with the pile loaded on them.
 So when hospitals start paying attention to these factors, there can be change.